sindresorhus/electron-serve/readme.md

 	mainWindow = new BrowserWindow();

 	await loadURL(mainWindow);

-	// Or optionally with query params
+	// Or optionally with search parameters.
 	await loadURL(mainWindow, {id: 4, foo: 'bar'});

 	// The above is equivalent to this: